 The food on Disney Cruise Line is plentiful and delicious.
 So is it worth the price to book a separate dining reservation at Palo?
-I have now dined at Palo for brunch and dinner, and both times have been worth it!
+I have now dined at Palo for brunch on the Disney Dream, the Disney Magic, the Disney Wonder, and the Disney Fantasy and they have all been worth it!
 I will give Palo Brunch an edge over dinner though.
-Check out our Palo Brunch Review on the Disney Magic.
+Check out our Palo Brunch Review on Disney Cruise Line.

 How to Get Reservations at Palo on Disney Cruise Line

-To get a reservation for Palo, you’ll need to go online in your Disney Cruise Line account and the Planning Center.
+To get a reservation for Palo, you’ll need to go online in your Disney Cruise Line account to book brunch or dinner in advance of your sail date.
 A Palo brunch reservation is harder to get in my opinion, because there are usually more dinner nights.
-I wasn’t able to find a reservation for Palo brunch before we embarked on our cruise.
-There was an open time during our Marvel Day at Sea, but I wanted to spend all my time doing Marvel things and didn’t want to miss Marvel Character experiences.

-Palo is located on the 10th Deck Aft on the Disney Magic.
+Palo is located on the 10th Deck Aft on the Disney Magic, on the 12th Deck Aft on the Disney Dream.
 You’ll also find the fancy bathrooms there with the real towels to dry your hands.
 None of that paper towel business here.
-We checked in and waited for a couple of minutes.
-Then we were shown to our table, and they explained how it worked.

 Palo Dress Code